Although contractors all risk construction insurance

 and product liability insurance

-will protect against claims arising from injury or property damage of persons other than your employees (i.e. customers, suppliers, contractors or third persons) in the course of your business.
+protects against claims arising from injury or property damage of persons other than your employees (i.e. customers, suppliers, contractors or third persons) in the course of your construction activities.

 Employers liability insurance

-will protect against claims arising from injury or illness of your employees.
-All companies have a legal duty to protect the safety of their employees at work.
-It is one of the few types of insurance compulsory under UK law.
+protects against claims arising from injury or illness of your employees.
+Note all companies under UK law have a legal duty to protect the safety of their employees at work.
+It is one of the few types of insurance compulsory in the United Kingdom.

-Own plant and equipment insurance will protect against damage to own plant and equipment whilst in your custody or control or hired out under a defined agreement.
-Can include: scaffolding, temporary buildings, site office contents and site welfare facilities.
+Own plant and equipment insurance protects against damage to own plant and equipment whilst in your custody or control or hired out under a defined agreement.
+For example: scaffolding, temporary buildings, site office contents and site welfare facilities.

 Hired-in plant and equipment insurance will protect your legal liability under the terms of your hiring agreement to pay compensation for damage to hired-in plant, whilst in your custody or control.

 Employee tools insurance will protect against damage to personal tools and effects belonging to an employee, or principle.
 Cover can vary from policy to policy, so consider whether you have the protection you need.

-, otherwise known as JCT 21.2.1 / 6.5.1, will protect against claims should there be damage to a neighbouring property due to the works carried out arising from collapse, subsidence, heave, vibration, weakening or removal of support, or lowering of groundwater, which is not the result of negligence.
+Non-negligence insurance, otherwise known as JCT 6.5.1, protects against claims should there be damage to a neighbouring property due to the works carried out arising from collapse, subsidence, heave, vibration, weakening or removal of support, or lowering of groundwater, which is not the result of negligence.

-Business interruption insurance will protect against the loss of income from being unable to trade as a result of an insured event (i.e. property damage).
+Business interruption insurance protects against the loss of income from being unable to trade as a result of an insured event (i.e. property damage).
 The contractor's all risk cover will protect against the consequential loss of the interruption to trade by indemnifying the policyholder for the loss of income as a result of the insured peril.

 Personal accident insurance will in the event of an accidental bodily injury to any insured person, provide financial support as defined in the policy schedule.
 Benefits will be payable for death or disablement and related medical expenses.

-Terrorism insurance will protect against loss from damage to property and potentially consequential loss resulting from acts of persons which carry out activities directed towards the overthrowing or influencing, by force or violence, of any government.
+Terrorism insurance protects against loss from damage to property and potentially consequential loss resulting from acts of persons which carry out activities directed towards the overthrowing or influencing, by force or violence, of any government.